-Why Your Beliefs Matter?
+Why Your Beliefs Matter

 Your beliefs are the rules that run your life.
-This is why we need to scrutinize the rules within our beliefs.
+Therefore, we need to scrutinize the laws within our beliefs.
 It is an urgent matter.
-What you believe affects you, to those in your circle of influence.
+What you believe affects you and those in your circle of influence.
 When an idea gains critical mass that affects communities and then the world, we see its effect.
 The manipulation of opinion through the media reached new heights in the US Presidential election of 2016.
 (1)

 Thoughts Become Beliefs